DXQM

-DXQM (98.7 FM), broadcasting as DWIZ 98.7, is a radio station owned and operated by Aliw Broadcasting Corporation.
+DXQM (98.7 FM), broadcasting as 98.7 DWIZ News FM, is a radio station owned and operated by Aliw Broadcasting Corporation.
 The station's studio is located at ATU Plaza Commercial Mall, Gov. Duterte St., Davao City, and its transmitter is located at Broadcast Avenue, Shrine Hills, Matina, Davao City.
+It operates daily from 5:00 AM to 10:00 PM.

 The station was formerly under the Home Radio network from its inception in 1992 to January 16, 2023.
 In August 1, 2016, it was relaunched as a music and news station.
 On January 30, 2023, it, along with its provincial stations, was relaunched under the DWIZ network.